 A startup founder is typically trying to solve an existing problem through a new business model.
 He/she is focused on their lean resources, they are in a continuous race against time, busy scanning the environment and competition, watchful of the limited finances.
 They are concerned with fuzzy sales and marketing strategies not knowing what would work.
 While a founder is aware that his core team, early employees, and the culture he/she creates are the backbone of his business, the focus for them typically continues to be on acquiring new customers, pitching to investors, investing either in technology or digital marketing solutions.
 With all of the above, any investment of time, personal bandwidth, or financial investment towards building the right culture in the organization becomes a huge challenge despite being supercritical.

-In any organization, there is a need to drive a performance-driven culture and craft policies which empower employees to take ownership and support them to stay engaged, highly productive and feeling secure.
+In any organization, there is a need to drive a performance-driven culture and craft policies that empower employees to take ownership and support them to stay engaged, highly productive, and feeling secure.
 The employees need to be recognized and rewarded fairly for performance.
-The decision-making processes, performance appraisals, integrity and high ethics need to be driven and be visible across the startup in a transparent manner.
+The decision-making processes, performance appraisals, integrity, and high ethics need to be driven and be visible across the startup in a transparent manner.
 There needs to be an open feedback mechanism that encourages a fearless dialogue and prevents politics/ biases or negative vibes at the workplace.